kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 # Service Catalog going towards to CRDs

- In Service Catalog we want to replace the Aggregated API with the CRD solution.
-This document specifies the concerns and possible solutions for supporting Service Catalog with an Aggregated API and the new Custom Resource Definitions (CRDs) approach.
+ In Service Catalog we want to replace the Aggregated API Server with the CRD solution.
+This document specifies the concerns and possible solutions for supporting Service Catalog with an Aggregated API Server and the new Custom Resource Definitions (CRDs) approach.

 ## Support both Aggregated API and CRDs in the same code-base